NETWAYS/foreman-training/usermanagement/02_external.md

  * Manual configuration and tell Foreman to trust
 * PAM
  * Apache module to validate login form input against PAM
 * OpenID Connect
- * Installation and configuration of Apache Modul and OpenID client
+ * Installation and configuration of Apache module and OpenID client
  * Settings in Foreman to point to OpenID provider
 * Autocreation of user possible
 * Differentiates between WebGUI and API